arahi7860/node-npm-intro/README.md

 Server-side JavaScript was implemented years ago in 1995 as Netscape's 'LiveWire' but it was a flop.
 Until recently, the concept of server-side JavaScript had been abandoned.

 Since 2009, NodeJS allows us to run our code independently of the browser.
-Node is an application runtime environment that uses the V8 JavaScript engine, just as chrome does Chrome.
+Node is an application runtime environment that uses the V8 JavaScript engine, just as Chrome does.
 However, Node is specialized to handle functions that are unique to servers.
-Just as the browser environment provides developer with an interface for programmatically for handling user interface interactions, Node provides an environment useful for servers.
+Just as the browser environment provides developers with an interface for programmatically for handling user interface interactions, Node provides an environment useful for servers.

 Node JavaScript is server-side JavaScript.
 Node software is running in a system environment, providing our JavaScript an environment to run independent of the browser.
 When we write server-side JavaScript, we're writing the logic of the server side aspect of our web applications.
 Speaking broadly, a server manages connections, stores data and static assets, and responds to user requests by serving webpages, data, files, etc.